vocobox/vocobox/README.md

 Our first attempt to analyze voice signal was <a href="https://github.com/vocobox/vocobox/blob/master/dev/r">written in R</a> using <a href="http://rug.mnhn.fr/seewave/">Seewave</a> and <a href="http://aubio.org/">Aubio</a> via an <a href="https://github.com/vocobox/aubio-r/">R binding</a> written for the experiment.

 To control JSyn (java) synthetizer, we export frequency and amplitude change commands in two CSV files.
-Each file contains two columns, the first being elapsed time since song start, the second indicating a value change (frequency changes for pitch.csv, and amplitude changes for envelope.csv).
+Each file contains two columns, the first being elapsed time since song started, the second indicating a value change (frequency changes for pitch.csv, and amplitude changes for envelope.csv).
 Note that frequency and amplitude can change independently.

-Having the original wav file available allows to play in background while executing command events.
+Having the original wav file available allows to play audio source in background while executing command events.

 #### Controlling Synthetizers with WAV files